NOTE: Only students in SAIC's First-Year Scholars Program may register for this class.

 This course will require a level of student engagement and rigor that is higher than the already high standards of CP curriculum.
-Students enrolled in Living the Past in the Present will attend 3 mandatory class meetings in the fall semester: one as a pre-departure orientation, one to develop students’ background knowledge on Sienese art/architectural history, contemporary Siena and Italian culture in general and one for faculty and student presentations of their work.
+Students enrolled in Living the Past in the Present will attend 3 class meetings in the fall semester: one as a pre-departure orientation, one to develop students' background knowledge on Sienese art/architectural history, contemporary Siena and Italian culture in general and one for faculty and student presentations on their work.

 Credits: 3 credits Contemporary Practices, Research Studio II

 Instructors: Susan Giles, Contemporary Practices Amy Yoes, Contemporary Practices